 Visual Studio tends to be synchronized to some extent with new versions of Windows, so I would guess we will learn more about Visual Studio vNext at the Professional Developers Conference (though it may be called something else) in Anaheim on September 13-16 this year.

 - Anders Hejlsberg says C# 6.0 to use Roslyn compiler, coming in next Visual Studio after VS 2013

 - Microsoft’s Visual Studio and Team Foundation Server get Git integration

 - Gang of Four member Erich Gamma joining Microsoft’s Visual Studio team

-- Microsoft .NET gotchas revealed by Visual Studio team
+- Microsoft completes Visual Studio 2015

 - When will Blend, Microsoft’s Visual Studio design tool, be done?
 Not for a while says Soma Somasegar